 Absence from work because of illness or injury is subject to reasonable verification.
 Satisfactory evidence of the ability to resume work at the conclusion of a physical illness may also be required.
 Absences due to illness or injury that exceed accumulated sick leave will be charged to accumulated vacation or must be taken as time off without pay.

 Sick leave may also be used to care for the short term medical needs of your immediate family.
 Temporary illnesses or medical and dental appointments of your immediate family are included.
 The same notification and approval procedures must be followed in these situations as for personal illnesses or appointments.
 Sick leave may not be used for household or non-medical purposes.
 Abuse of sick leave privileges will be considered "excessive absenteeism" and will be cause for disciplinary action up to and including termination.

 Leave of Absence:

 For information on Leave of Absences, please visit the Leave of Absence page.
-Employees are encouraged to schedule an appointment in advance (when possible) with Stacey Watanabe, HR employee relations specialist, to discuss the situation and walk through the leave of absence procedures.
+Employees are encouraged to schedule an appointment in advance (when possible) with Stacey Watanabe, HR employee relations specialist & training manager, to discuss the situation and walk through the leave of absence procedures.